A Map + Photographer’s Guide to Photo spots in Dubrovnik, Croatia

 History has been harsh on this defiant city with the last siege happening as recently as 1991.
 Dubrovnik however is now blossoming and with its recent Hollywood moment in the Game of Thrones, its magnificent beauty is on show for the world to see.

-If you’ve got Dubrovnik in your upcoming travel plans, be sure to read the guide below which lists the best places to photograph this intricately and impeccably well maintained Croatian city.
+If you’ve got Dubrovnik in your upcoming travel plans, be sure to read the guide below which lists the best places to photograph and things to do in this intricately and impeccably well maintained Croatian city.

 Thrust into the limelight in the recent hit series Game of Thrones, Fort Lovrijenac is a mighty 11th century building perched overlooking Dubrovnik from the west.
 Sitting on top of a 37m high rock, Lovrijenac offers views over the city walls, Adriatic Sea and the entire old town of Dubrovnik.
 Inside the fort is also worth photographing with three levels, a quadrilateral court and high stone arches.